-The pervasive interest in SM for healthcare SCM is bereft with its own challenges.
-The increased interest in SM for healthcare SCM is not without its challenges.
-In the light of models discussed above, the most challenges faced by simulation and modeling community in healthcare SCM are as follows.
+The pervasive interest in SM for healthcare SCM is bereft with its own issues.
+In the light of models discussed above, the most challenges faced by simulation and modelling community in healthcare SCM are as follows.

-Collecting Sufficient Amount of Related Input Data: SM projects are devoted data gathering and validation however; a lot of money is wasted in many SM projects because of solving wrong problems as a result of insufficient or irrelevant input data.
-With regards to the approaches discussed, SM builders collected data from the manually entered historically records of SCM via interviewing SC managers and employees.
+Collecting Sufficient Amount of Related Input Data: SM projects hinges on data gathering and validation however; huge sums of money is lost in many SM projects because of solving wrong problems as a result of insufficient or irrelevant input data.
+With regards to the approaches highlighted, SM builders collected data manually that were entered historically into SCM records via interviewing SC managers and employees.
 Even though, this process plays important role to developing a better understanding of the problem, it consumes a lot of time and subject to overwhelming unnecessary details.
-Also, the manually entered data about the status of inventory in SC is seldom accurate.
+It must be noted that manually entered data about the status of inventory in SC is rarely accurate.

-SM Validation and Verification: Validation and verification aim to determine the accuracy of the model and the SM project by finding errors and correcting them (Chapurlat et al. 2008).
+SM Validation and Verification: Validation and verification process seek to establish the correctness with regard to the model and the SM project by discovering potential errors and correcting them (Chapurlat et al. 2008).

-Implementation: Quite a number of SM studies pertaining to healthcare have shown a conceptual level and only a few report evidence of implementation (Eppich et al. 2011).
-A study carried out by (Katsaliaki et al. 2011) as cited by Rohleder et al. (2011) surveyed 201 healthcare SM related research studies but found only 11 which reported the implementation of results to healthcare organizations.
-Our study investigates currently adopted SM eligible for adoption in the healthcare industry thus offers divergent view of the available features and the shortcomings of these models.
-Additionally, this makes way for recognizing the challenges and issues that need to be addressed to achieve better and more effective models.
-Mostly, some of the developed models in academic settings are not widely accepted by healthcare organizations.
-Attributed to these problems are implementation cost and issue of generalization among others.
+Implementation: Quite a number of SM research pertaining to healthcare depicts a conceptual level with a small fraction of evidence reporting its implementation (Eppich et al. 2011).
+A research carried out by (Katsaliaki et al. 2011) as cited by Rohleder et al. (2011) surveyed 201 healthcare SM related studies but found only a handful which reported the implementation of results to healthcare organizations.
+This study investigates currently adopted SM eligible for adoption in the healthcare industry thus offers divergent perspective on the available features and the deficiencies of these models.
+Further, this paves way for coming to terms with the issues that need to be solved in order to attain more effective models.
+Mostly, some of the developed models in academic settings are rejected by healthcare organizations.
+Contributing factors to these problems are implementation cost and issue of generalization among others.

 Implementation Cost.
-The major challenge for small and medium size organizations is implementation of SM which attracts a significant cost to the healthcare organizations.
-Embarking on SM projects is capital intensive as it requires expensive Information Communication Technology (ICT) infrastructure while the resources in healthcare settings are scarce and most preferred to be allocated to improve clinical services.
+The major pervasive challenge confronting small and medium size organizations is implementation of SM which attracts a significant cost to the healthcare organizations.
+Embarking on SM projects is capital intensive as it requires expensive Information Communication Technology (ICT) infrastructure but the resources in healthcare settings are limited.

-Generalization: Most of the model developments are made specifically to hospitals that they were developed for and cannot be applied to other hospitals.
+Generalization: Models proposed for development are tailored specifically to hospitals that and cannot be applied to other sectors.
 Thus, there is imperative need for generic models with a high degree of flexibility and scalability.

-Growth in Models' Size and Complexity: Models for healthcare are rising in terms of size and complexity due to growing number of objects and events in healthcare SCM, and the swift towards partnerships between various hospitals and other SC members.
+Growth in Models' Size and Complexity: Today, models built for healthcare are rising in terms of size and complexity due to growing number of objects and events in healthcare SCM.
 This delays the execution speed in the model in long run.
 Decision makers need the requisite tool that can provide immediate solutions rather than when the answer is already out of date.

-Representation of Human Decision Making: SM in healthcare SCM represents SC entities and relies on modeling resources scheduling and allocation and processes rather than the representation of complex decision making processes made by SC managers (Hassan et al. 2014).
+Representation of Human Decision Making: SM in healthcare SCM represents SC entities and relies on modelling resource scheduling, allocation and processes rather than the representation of complex decision making processes made by SC managers (Hassan et al. 2014).